Ben-C-Harris/Reinforcement-Learning-Pole-Balance/README.md

 Below is one of the final iterations, you can see the substantial improvement from the above.
 (If the GIF stops, refresh the page)
 <p align="center"><img src="GIFs/RunningModelExample.gif" /></p>

+# Dependencies

+    matplotlib
+    deque
+    os
+    csv
+    numpy
+    sys
+    seaborn
+    random
+    gym
+    keras
+    PIL

+# How to run
+The model is simple to run.
+Ensure you have the above packages installed in your environment and download:

+    kerasPoleBalance.py
+    loggingFunctionality.py

+Run kerasPoleBalance.py and you're done.
+Any outputs requested will be generated within that directory.